Actindo-AG/Documentation/PIM/UserInterface/02a_Products.md

   Variant type of the product.
 The following variant types are displayed:
   - **Master entity with *x* children** (x indicates the number of child entities for the master entity)
   - **Child entity *Defining Attribute: Value*** (the defining attributes and their values are indicated)
-  - no variant type indicated for all products that are neither a master product nor a product variant
+  - no variant type indicated for all products that are neither a master product nor a variant

 - *Attribute Set*